yashodhanrajanpawar/Project-DSA-Repo/README.md

         //---------------- Section == Recursion and backtracking
         ___UPDATE_PARAM(param1); // UPDATE Stage level param
+        // Explore choices for NEXT stages( next recursive calls) and see if at least one path leads to solution ?
+If NO backtrack

-        for (SOME_CHOICE in ALL_CHOICES) {
+        // For some combinomatrics problems, ALWAYS backtrack after bounding from all sub-paths for (SOME_CHOICE in ALL_CHOICES) {
             // Filter out valid choice before recursive call for next state if (VALID(SOME_CHOICE)) {